-Before being punished for violation of board policies or school regulations, for which lesser formal discipline is recommended, a student shall have the right to the following minimum due process procedures:
+Before being punished for violation of board policies or school regulations, a student shall have the right of the following minimum due process procedures:

 - 1. The student shall be given oral and written notice of the charges against him/her. - 2.
 The evidence against the student shall be explained. - 3.
 The student shall be given an opportunity to present his/her own version of the facts concerning the charges.